OpenBankingUK/read-write-api-docs-pub/docs/v4.0/profiles/vrp-profile.md

 - The ASPSP must fail any future payment order request using the ConsentId.
 - The ASPSP must make a Notification Event available for the TPP to poll/deliver Real Time Event Notification for the event - `consent-access-revoked`.
 - The ASPSP must take the necessary action to revoke access e.g. by revoking/expiring the access token provided to the PISP.
-- The status of the `domestic-vrp-consents` resource must remain unchanged and the PISP must be allowed to request PSU to re-authenticate the same `domestic-vrp-consents` resource.
+- The status of the domestic-vrp-consents resource must be changed to `CANC` and the PISP must be allowed to request PSU to re-authenticate the same domestic-vrp-consents resource.
+- The ASPSP must provide the reasons as appropriate when the status is marked to `CANC`.
+For more guidance refer to the [Customer Experience Guidelines](https://standards.openbanking.org.uk/get-started/)
-- Upon successful re-authentication by the PSU, an ASPSP may issue new authorization code and subsequently new access token to the PISP.
+- Upon successful re-authentication by the PSU, an ASPSP may issue a new authorization code and subsequently a new access token to the PISP.
+The ASPSP must also change the status of the consent back to `AUTH` which means Authorised.

 ### Multiple Authorisation